 Nine of the largest Black Greek organizations organized into an umbrella council, the National Pan-Hellenic Council, in order to promote their common purpose.

-First opened in 1958 as the Louisiana State University in New Orleans, UNO was the first public university to open as an integrated institution.
-Despite its racially integrated student body, African American students at UNOfaced hostilities from its earliest days to the present time, including cross burnings, intimidation tactics, unfair grading, and restricted use of spaces.
-Black Greek Organizations were essential resources for students admitted to UNO (then LSUNO) who faced facing grave discrimination from university officials, students, and the public.
+First opened in 1958 as the Louisiana State University in New Orleans, the University of New Orleans (UNO) was the first public university in the South to open as an integrated institution.
+Despite its racially integrated student body, African American students at UNO faced hostilities from its earliest days to the present time, including cross burnings, intimidation tactics, unfair grading, and restricted use of spaces.
+Black Greek Organizations were essential resources for students admitted to UNO who faced grave discrimination from university officials, students, and the public.

 To learn more about the hostilities Black Greek Letter Organizations fought and resist against, see “55 in ’58: Integrating the University of New Orleans.”